Organized Back to School: 30 Tips for a Stress-Free Start

 29. Set Outfit for the Next Day

-An organized back-to-school often begins the night before, so lay out outfits for the next day in a clear space for getting dressed.
+An organized back to school often begins the night before, so lay out outfits for the next day in a clear space for getting dressed.
 If an after-school uniform or outfit is required, be sure that is in its proper place as well so you aren’t scrambling in the morning.

 30. Declutter Toys and More